 As you can imagine in such a big city with so much culture and history there are a lot of things to see.
 We initially just enjoyed walking around the city and experiencing the vibe and cuisine.
 Not that you can have enough of that but when we needed a break we visited some of the more recommended and well-known attractions.

 This was one of the main attractions we knew we had to visit.
 It is known as Asakusa Kannon and it is considered the most sacred and spectacular temple in Tokyo.
 The locals were all dressed in their national kimonos and everyone is taking pictures.
 If you for a second thought that in your country selfies are everywhere you should go to this temple.
 Japanese youth loves selfies and their phones!
 The temple is huge and provides plenty of great places for pictures.
 The only issue is that it is super crowded and taking a picture with just you or your family will be a challenge.
 Overall we highly recommend this place.
 The old-style buildings and the atmosphere are something to be experienced.
-Everywhere everything is full of color, history and good emotions.
+Everywhere everything is full of color, history, and good emotions.
 For more information, you can also visit the temple official web site.

 Tokyo International Forum

 The forum was actually designed by the American-based Rafael Vinoly company and was completed in 1996.
 It feels brand new and it looks impressive inside and out.
 It is huge!
-From the inside all you see is glass and metal shapes around it.
-It just looks unreal and it is hard to imagine how exactly it was build by people.
+From the inside, all you see is glass and metal shapes around it.
+It just looks unreal and it is hard to imagine how exactly it was built by people.
 The forum is packed with various restaurants, huge conference rooms, etc. You can learn more on the forum official web site.

 Getting to it as great experience as well since you walk through a business district filled with various interesting buildings, parks, and stores.
 If you are close by the forum make sure you also stop by the Tokyo Station located close by.
 It was also designed to have a western-style facade and it is a great place for pictures.